polkadot-fellows/RFCs/text/0149-rfc-1-renewal-adjustment.md

 added](https://github.com/paritytech/polkadot-sdk/pull/8630/files#diff-5c1aa49e85b8916278350cef73f121ceda192adbbf3b16d35e52626a96243fc9R500)
 to make sure it is working as expected.

-Security of the system will be improved as attacks now become expensive.
+Security of the system will be improved, as attacks now become expensive.
 It is worth mentioning though that while this RFC ensures that attacks are very costly, it makes attacking existing tenants possible, which was not the case before.
 This seems to be a sound trade-off though for the following reasons: